Guamanian citizenship and nationality: Spanish period (1521–1898)

 Instability in the Spanish empire continued until 1874 with periods of conflict followed by calm only to erupt into insurrection again.
 The Constitution of Cádiz was reinstated in 1836 and revoked a year later.
 Two Carlist Wars followed by the 1868 Revolution, led to a democratic experiment and the drafting of a new constitution in 1869.
 The constitution called for significant colonial reforms, but before they could be acted upon the Third Carlist War and subsequent restoration of the monarchy ended its authority.
 A new constitution was adopted in 1876, and in 1889 the first Spanish Civil Code was adopted.
 The Code was extended to Puerto Rico, Panama, the Philippines and Guam, establishing that nationality was acquired either from birth in Spanish territory or by descent from a Spanish national.
 Legitimate children could derive nationality from a father, but only illegitimate children could derive Spanish nationality from a mother, as a married woman was required to take the nationality of her husband.
 It also contained provisions for foreigners to naturalize.

 In 1895, the Cuban War of Independence began and a spate of sensational articles in the press in the United States urged US intervention against Spain.
 Senator Henry Cabot Lodge, US Navy captain Alfred Thayer Mahan, and Assistant Secretary of the Navy Theodore Roosevelt encouraged US involvement as a means of securing strategical posts in both oceans on either side of the proposed Panama Canal project.
-Presidents Grover Cleveland and William McKinley were able to avoid action other than mediation until 1898, when the battleship USS Maine exploded and sank in Havana Harbor.
-As a result, the US entered the conflict and the Spanish–American War ensued.
+Presidents Grover Cleveland and William McKinley were able to avoid action other than mediation until 1898, when the battleship USS Maine exploded and sank in Havana Harbor on Feb 15 1898.
+As a result, the US entered the conflict and the Spanish–American War ensued with the US delearing war on April 25.
 Battles in both the Caribbean and Pacific resulted in destruction of the Spanish fleet and loss of its overseas possessions.
 On June 21, 1898, the Spanish governor Juan Marina surrendered Guam to the US forces and under the terms of the Treaty of Paris signed in December, Spain relinquished sovereignty over Cuba and ceded Guam, the Philippines, and Puerto Rico to the United States.